 Wear comfortable shoes, as there are multiple levels to explore, and the floors can be uneven in some areas.

 Dress modestly when visiting the basilica, as it is a place of worship.
 Covering shoulders and knees is recommended.
+Read the detailed guide for the dress code for Sagrada Familia.

 Visit early in the morning or later in the afternoon to avoid the busiest times and enjoy a more peaceful experience.